 Right now the hottest X7 is the BMW X7 M50i.
 The M Performance model is powered by a 4.4-liter twin-turbocharged V-8 rated at 523 hp and 553 lb-ft.
 It needs just 4.5 seconds to hit 60 mph, so imagine what a 600-hp X7 will do.

-We currently expect the XB7 to debut late this year ahead of a market launch in early 2020.
-Pricing will likely match or exceed the $142,695 you need to pay for the B7.
+We currently expect the XB7 to debut in early 2020, meaning we should see it arrive as a 2021 model.
+Pricing will likely come close to the $142,695 you need to pay for the B7.